Under the Vines

-Under the Vines is a New Zealand comedy drama television series created by Erin White filmed in Central Otago.
-Produced by Acorn TV, the show has run two seasons with a third season in development as of October 2023.
+Under the Vines is a New Zealand comedy drama television series created by Erin White for Acorn TV.

 Plot

 Two step-cousins — Australian socialite Daisy Munroe and UK lawyer Louis Oakley — inherit a declining New Zealand vineyard, Oakley Wines, in the fictional Peak View wine district located in the real wine district of Central Otago.
 The joint heirs have no experience with wine-making or New Zealand rural culture, and each is having financial, social, and existential crises.
 They become interested in the winery's future but frequently don't see eye-to-eye.
 Furthermore, a neighbouring vineyard wants to buy Oakley Wines and is unhappy that the inexperienced newcomers might stay.